sydevops85/datacom-ai-job-simulation/docs/BACKEND_SETUP.md

 - Node.js 16 or higher
 - npm or yarn
-- MySQL 8.0 or higher
+- Database (MySQL 8.0 or higher, or compatible alternative)

 ## Installation Steps